HeavyLaser-Sparrow/PortableJournal/README.md

 For maximum security, consider clearing the browser data/cookies/cache afterwards (for how long you used the journal.html file).

 All of the data is encrypted, with the key travelling with the .JSON file.

+Now, this has a new music motivator thingy.
+Should be intuitive to use.
+The only problem is with the key stuff... anyone who has access to the website and your .JSON file can see your .JSON file